GetStream/layer-migration/readme.md

 ## TODO

--   Test coverage on conversion logic...
+-   Easy uploads of the export to Stream via an API instead of email
 -   Easy setup of React demo app for browsing your data...
 -   Go based generic endpoint run by Stream so you don't need your own webhook
--   Support Layer Parts Content syntax (https://docs.layer.com/reference/webhooks/message.obj#messages)
+-   Test coverage on conversion logic...

 ## Step 1 - Layer Chat Data Export / Creating an Export